-Kheerganga is a high altitude meadow situated at a height of 13,051 feet in the Kullu district of Himachal Pradesh.
-Located on the left side of the Parvati River, which is a tributary of the Beas River, one can reach Kheerganga after a 4-5 hour hike, starting from the road ending at Barshaini.
-On reaching Kheerganga, you can expect a lot of campsites in a large forest clearing.
-At the end of the marked trail, there is a hot water sulfur spring, which rejuvenates all your exhaustion.
-The meadow continues to your right and then merges into the forests above.
-On continuing upwards into the forests of Kheerganga, you will reach Buni Buni Pass.
-The route is a mix of easy to moderate sections.
-The last section consists of a gradual increase in altitude.
-There are two routes to Kheerganga: one passing through the village of Kalga, which is somewhat a hippie destination, and the other passing through the village of Nakthan, which is a conventional Himachali village, with houses displaying local Kathkuni architecture.
+Kheerganga is a high altitude meadow, situated at a height of 9,500 feet in the Kullu district of Himachal Pradesh.
+Located on the left side of the Parvati River (a tributary of the Beas River), one can reach Kheerganga after a 5-6 hour hike if you start from the road ending at Bharseni.
+On reaching Kheerganga, you can expect a lot of campsites set up in a large forest clearing.
+At the end of the marked trail, there is a natural hot water spring for tourists and it will help you rejuvenate the exhaustion.

-How to reach Kheerganga
+How to Reach Kheerganga

 Bhuntar to Kheerganga Bus

 There are a lot of buses between Bhuntar and Kasol, all the way to Barshaini.
-The buses charge up to 80 INR till the Kasol bus stand and 50 INR more till Barshaini via Manikaran.
-Now a lot of buses are privately owned, but the service of HRTC is also pretty good in the valley.
+The buses charge up to 80 INR till the Kasol bus stand and 50 INR addition charge till Barshaini (via Manikaran).
+Now, a lot of buses are privately owned, but HPTC (Himachal Pradesh Transportation Corporation) bus service is also pretty good in the valley.

 Kasol to Kheerganga

-To reach from Kasol to Kheerganga, you will have to reach Barshaini first.
-Frequent buses run from Kasol to Barshaini and Manikaran in every 30 minutes.
-So even if you don’t get a direct bus till Barshaini, you can always reach Manikaran, as a lot of buses start from Manikaran bus stand and go all the way to Barshaini.
+To reach from Kasol to Kheerganga, first, you have to reach Barshaini.
+There are many buses that run from Kasol to Barshaini and Manikaran in every 30 minutes.
+So, even if you don’t get a direct bus till Barshaini, you can always reach Manikaran, as a lot of buses start from Manikaran bus stand and go all the way to Barshaini.

 Barshaini to Nakthan